 \section{The CTC-Transformer Model}

 In this work, we build our proposed approach on the end-to-end CTC-Transformer model, since it is the most widely used and achieves competitive performance in the ASR field \cite{hori-2017-jointctc, kim-2017-joint, haoran-2020-online, omachi-2021-end, gong-2022-train}.
-However, it is worth noticing that our idea can be applied to other ASR approaches.
+However, it is worth noting that our idea can be applied to other ASR approaches as well.

 The CTC-Transformer is built upon the seq-to-seq Transformer \cite{vaswani-2017-attention}, with a connectionist temporal classification (CTC) layer added after the audio encoder.
-As shown in Figure \ref{fig:joint-ctc-transformer-model}, it takes a sequence of acoustic frames $\bm{x} = (\bm{x}_1, ..., \bm{x}_T)$ as input and generates the corresponding transcription text $\bm{y} = (y_1, ..., y_U)$ as output.
+As shown in Figure \ref{fig:joint-ctc-transformer-model}, it takes a sequence of acoustic frames $\bm{X} = (\bm{x}_1, ..., \bm{x}_T)$ as input and generates the corresponding transcription text $\bm{y} = (y_1, ..., y_U)$ as output.
 The model consists of two main components: an encoder and a decoder.
-First, the encoder encodes the acoustic frames $\bm{x}$ into hidden states $\bm{h} = (\bm{h}_1, ..., \bm{h}_T)$.
+First, the encoder encodes the acoustic frames $\bm{X}$ into hidden states $\bm{H} = (\bm{h}_1, ..., \bm{h}_T)$.
 Then, the decoder predicts the target sequence $\bm{y}$ in an auto-regressive manner.
-At each decoding step $u$, the decoder predicts the next target token $y_{u+1}$ based on the encoder's output $\bm{h}$ and the previously predicted tokens $y_{\leq u} = (y_1, ..., y_{u})$.
+At each decoding step $u$, the decoder predicts the next target token $y_{u+1}$ based on the encoder's output $\bm{H}$ and the previously predicted tokens $y_{\leq u} = (y_1, ..., y_{u})$.
 This process is expressed as follows: